hcientist/OnlinePythonTutor/v5-unity/README.txt

 I decided to go with Webpack for the module system and to upgrade the appropriate versions of libraries to match, without breaking crufty legacy code (hopefully)

 ---

-To create a production build after everything has been installed properly, run:

-npm run production-build

----
 To get started, install: